Morvan syndrome and related disorders associated with CASPR2 antibodies

 Jan.
 23, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The syndrome of acute pandysautonomia is characterized by acute onset (onset to peak symptoms within one month) of severe and disabling autonomic failure affecting sympathetic, parasympathetic, and enteric functions.
-If initial symptoms are episodic (syncope) the onset may not be as precise, and for the purpose of this article subacute (1 month to 2 months) presentations are also included.
+The syndrome of acute pandysautonomia is characterized by acute onset (onset to peak symptoms within 1 month) of severe and disabling autonomic failure affecting sympathetic, parasympathetic, and enteric functions.
+If initial symptoms are episodic (syncope) the onset may not be as precise, and, for the purpose of this article, subacute (1 to 2 months) presentations are also included.
 There may be an inciting event that accounts for unrestrained immune activation, such as an acute infection, vaccination, surgery, or an occult cancer.
 Acute metabolic disorders and toxic exposures can also cause similar manifestations.
 The clinical features consist of variable involvement of sympathetic, parasympathetic, and enteric portions of the autonomic nervous system.
 Other portions of the nervous system may be involved less frequently: brain, somatic sensory, and rarer motor nerve fibers.
 Symptomatic treatment is complex and is helpful in supporting function.
-If an autoimmune etiology is identified immunomodulatory treatments should be employed early in the course to avoid progressive disability.
-In this article, the author discusses various clinical presentations with emphasis on early diagnosis, current pathophysiology, and treatment.
+If an autoimmune etiology is identified, immunomodulatory treatments should be employed early in the course to avoid progressive disability.
+In this article, the author discusses various clinical presentations, with emphasis on early diagnosis, current pathophysiology, and treatment.

 (1) Systemic autoimmune disorders with peripheral autonomic neuropathic manifestations: primary Sjögren syndrome, systemic lupus erythematosus, rheumatoid arthritis